 Argentines are the number one consumer of alfajores, and it’s a country where dulce de leche is added to pretty much any dessert.

 Argentina has many delicious confections perfect for any sweet-tooth.
 These sweet treats are a great stocking stuffer idea, or you could buy a box to take to an event or as a little portable treat for friends.

-• Flavored dulce de leche — For a new twist on traditional dulce de leche for the true sweet-toothed connoisseur, there are specialty food companies that sell flavored dulce de leche — that’s a new idea!
+• Flavored dulce de leche — For a new twist on traditional dulce de leche for the true sweet-toothed connoisseur, this specialty company offers dulce de leche in flavors such as rum butterscotch and coffee carmel— that’s a new idea!

 • Cachafaz Alfajores de Maicena – Many people’s favorite brand of alfajores is a slightly different type, consisting of two cornstarch cookies, a dulce de leche filling, rolled in grated coconut.